Tommy Lucchese: Death and burial

 On July 13, 1967, Lucchese died of a brain tumor at his home in the Lido Beach area of Long Island.
-The funeral service was held at Our Lady of the Miraculous Medal Church in Point Lookout, New York.
-Lucchese is buried at Calvary Cemetery in Queens, New York.
+The funeral service was held at Our Lady of the Miraculous Medal Church in Point Lookout, New York and Lucchese was buried at Calvary Cemetery in Queens, New York.
 Over 1,000 mourners, including politicians, judges, policemen, racketeers, drug pushers, pimps, and hitmen attended the ceremony.
 Undercover policemen photographed the attendees.
 At the time of his death, he had not spent a day in prison in 44 years.

 Lucchese's first choice as a successor had been Antonio "Tony Ducks" Corallo, but Corallo was in prison when Lucchese died.
 Lucchese's second choice, Ettore Coco, was also in legal trouble and served a short time as boss.
 Another possible candidate was consigliere Vincenzo Rao, but he too was dealing with criminal charges.
 The Commission finally selected capo Carmine Tramunti as temporary acting boss until Corallo was released from prison.